themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge firefox*
  ```
- **Extensions I use for Chrome** <br />
+ **Extensions I use on my Chrome** <br />
- These extensions exists for almost all browsers. <br />
+ Generally, these extensions exists for almost all browsers. <br />
  ![Chromeextensions](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/Chromeextensions.png)
- 1. Absolute Enable Right Click & Copy - Force Enable Right Click & Copy
+ 1. **Absolute Enable** - Force Enable Right Click & Copy
- 2. Ghostery - Ghostery is a powerful privacy extension.
+ 2. **Ghostery** - Ghostery is a powerful privacy extension.
 Block ads, stop trackers and speed up websites
- 3. GNOME Shell integration - This extension provides integration with GNOME Shell and the corresponding extensions repository
+ 3. **GNOME Shell integration** - This extension provides integration with GNOME Shell and the corresponding extensions repository
- 4. Grammarly - Write your best with Grammarly
+ 4. **Grammarly** - Write your best with Grammarly
- 5. Random User-Agent - Automatically change the user agent after specified period of time to a randomly selected one, thus hiding your real user agent
+ 5. **Random User-Agent** - Automatically change the user agent after specified period of time to a randomly selected one, thus hiding your real user agent
- 6. The Great Suspender - Make your computer run smoothly by suspending the tabs you aren't using
+ 6. **The Great Suspender** - Make your computer run smoothly by suspending the tabs you aren't using
- 7. Touch VPN - Unblock any website and stay secure with Touch VPN.
+ 7. **Touch VPN** - Unblock any website and stay secure with Touch VPN.
 One-click connect to our fast VPN.

  ### - Email Client
  Chrome is good enough for me.
 Pop OS ships with Geary which is a great email client for any user.